 Fundraising

 In today's turbulent economic climate, fundraising can seem like a tough row to hoe—but don't put down that hoe.
-Inflation may be rising and discretionary spending declining, but that doesn't mean your
+Inflation may be rising and discretionary spending declining, but that doesn't mean your success in fundraising has to fall as well.

 The Fundamentals of Fundraising Don't Change with the Market